lazyatom/interblah.net/soups/blog/getting-started-with-spacemacs.snip.markdown

 ## Modal editing ##

 Much as I was initially resistant to it, putting all that work into using Vim for half a year did finally sink in, and I can pretty happily jump around within a line, or up and down blocks of code, without having to think too hard about it.
 I don't know if I would entirely recant my rant, but the simple fact is that I've made the sacrifice and my brain has already been trained, so I might as well accept it.
 I don't think I'll ever be zealatous about the benefits of keeping your hands on the keyboard or anything like that, but I can say that once you _do_ get a handle on movement and text manipulation commands, it doesn't feel too bad.

-What I use all the time:

-* `hjkl` for movement, although I will pretty happily use arrow keys to move around a little when I'm in insert mode
-* `w` and `b` (and `<num>w` and so on) to skip around words at a time
-* `f<char>` to skip to a specific character (and to a far lesser extent, `<num>f<char>`, but the time I spend visually counting occurrences almost always outweighs just doing `f<char>` a few times)
-* `{` and `}` to jump up and down blocks of code.
-Basically, it moves to the next blank line, but if you've formatted your code nicely, more often than not this is the next function
-* `cw` and `ct<char>` to change the current work, or change to the given character (e.g. given `some_variable_name`, with my cursor at the start I might type `ct_` to edit just the `some` part)
-* `dw` and `dd` to delete words and lines
-* `o` to add a new blank line below this one and enter insert mode
-* `p` to paste whatever I've recently deleted somewhere else
-* `A` to go to the end of the line and enter insert mode ("Append")
-* `^` and `$` to skip around between the start and end of lines
-* `gg` and `G` to move to the top and bottom of the file respectively
-* `ve` and `v$` to select the word or line, ready to do something with it (maybe `y` to copy it...)
-* Getting used to hitting escape as often as possible to leave insert mode[^spacemacs-cmd-s].

-There's a bunch more that I do know and use, and I am _certain_ that I could be using different commands to do a lot of stuff more efficiently, but I think it was really internalising the commands above that got me through the transition from feeling massively slowed down to reasonably efficient at editing and moving text around.

-All of these are Vi/Vim commands, but Spacemacs implements them using a package called "evil", which according to all the reckons on the internet that I've read, is hands down the most complete Vim emulation layer available.
-What this means is that any advice or tricks my Vim-using friends might have, I can also use too, and that's pretty neat.

 ### ... but only if you want it ###